terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 ## A Complex Patch gives rise to Distributed Transactions

-But there are other workflows which might want slightly more flexible approach to ensuring data integrity.
+But there are other workflows that might want a slightly more flexible approach to ensuring data integrity.
 The *before* state is really sitting there to specify the *read object model*.
 It tells us what we want to be true when we apply the patch.

-With git this might be lines of text.
+With git, this might be lines of text.
 For instance, to change a very simple `README.txt` which initially says `hello world` to one that says `hello squirrels`, git will produce a patch that looks something like the following: